 - Don’t neglect maintenance on the mechanical parts of your roll-up garage door and keep an eye out for corrosion.

 - Don’t forget the door from your garage to your house; check the frame, locks, hinges and any replaceable items.
+If needed, get in touch with Overhead Door Company or a similar firm in your area to upgrade the doors for added security.

 Concerned about your personal insurance coverage?
 At Cleary, our experienced Personal Lines department will work with you to evaluate your insurance needs, identify exposures, and create a customized insurance portfolio.
 Give us a call today at 617-723-0700.